 - 1 tbsp coriander leaves

-- Add the onions and green chilli and fry for five minutes, or until the onions are just softening but not browned and still have a little crunch.
+- Add the onions and green chilli and fry for five minutes, or until the onions are just softening but not browned and still have crunch.

 - Add the capsicum, salt, turmeric and chilli powder and fry for a further three minutes.

-- Add the paneer and one half of cup of water to the pan.
+- Add the paneer and half a cup of water to the pan.
 Turn heat to high and gently stir everything together for about five minutes.
 The sauce should thicken as the paneer absorbs the moisture.

 - Stir in the vinegar, jaggery powder, garam masala and scatter with the remaining shredded ginger and the coriander leaves.
 Cook for another two minutes, stirring continuously.